|Tuition fee type||Cost (per annum)|

 We use a range of outdoor venues during the course, with regular trips to Snowdonia, the Peak District, the Lake District, the Cairngorms and the Yorkshire Dales for more site-specific activities such as mountain training, climbing and field studies.

 Expert tuition and support.

-The Outdoor Education staff are all research active and engage professionally with a range of outdoor-related organisations and professional bodies, such as the Institute for Outdoor Learning, British Mountaineering Council, British Canoe Union, Institute for Earth Education and British Exploring Society.
+The Outdoor Education staff are all research active and engage professionally with a range of outdoor-related organisations and professional bodies, such as the Institute for Outdoor Learning, British Mountaineering Council, British Canoe Union, Outward Bound and British Exploring Society.